DamonGeelen/Connect-4-AI-2.0/README.md

 ## Credits

-This project was inspired by the final assessment in Codecademy's "Machine Learning: Artificial Intelligence Decision Making with Minimax" certificate.
+This project was inspired by the final assessment in Codecademy's "Machine Learning: Artificial Intelligence Decision Making with Minimax" certificate, which provided the code for the recursive minimax function.
+However, the code for the AI board evaluation, the main game loop, and all GUI functionality are completely original.